Encryption Key Storage

 Non-Volatile Encryption Key Storage (eFUSE)

 Non-volatile storage of the encryption key is also possible by programming the Kintex-7 eFUSE register via JTAG.
-Please see the Xilinx 7-Series FPGAs Configuration (UG470) for more details.
+Please see the AMD 7-Series FPGAs Configuration (UG470) for more details.